AmirAliabadi/YMFC-3D_V2_ppm/README.md

-## YMFC-3D_V2_ppm
+# YMFC-3D_V2_ppm
-# This is a fork of Joop Brokkings amazing YMFC-3D_V2 arduino flight controller
+## This is a fork of Joop Brokkings amazing YMFC-3D_V2 arduino flight controller

 http://www.brokking.net for more info.

-I will be updated with the following changes:
+I will be updating with the following changes:
 * Add PPM input instead of the PWM.
 Fewer wires
 * Update to use a center postion throttle.